Paisseon/paisseon/README.md

 ### To-Do List 🗒
 - 「PowerCoupling」  Fix function hooking on arm64e, once that's done it will release :)
 - 「Satella Series」 Rewrite using PowerCoupling so Orion needn't be injected
 - 「Apollo Crack」   Rewrite using PowerCoupling because I wanna.
-This is waiting on just function hooking
+This is waiting on just function hooking.
+Hopefully also fix jailed???
 - 「Ishtar」         Attempt to make Ishtar work jailed?
 Idk if it's possible.
 - 「Iridium」        Attempt to port Iridium to TrollStore... jailed decryption 😳
 - 「StarForge」      Successor to KOTOR 1 Mod Manager, will (eventually) include K2 support